AstralMyst/Roblox-Scripts/README.md

   - This will be useful code for me to apply in various future games. :D
   - Use a local script, place in PlayerScripts

+**11/17 added second code -- simple for loop for unanchoring**
+  - A very commonly used snippet of code I use
+  - Straightforward
+  - Useful in any script ^u^